NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Mummy Pharaoh.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike (Special)]]"
     desc: "`pf2:r`  The mummy pharaoh can use Reactive Strike when a creature within its reach uses a concentrate action, in addition to its normal trigger.
-It can disrupt triggering concentrate actions, and it disrupts actions on any hit, not just a critical hit.\n\n* * *\n"
+It can disrupt triggering concentrate actions, and it disrupts actions on any hit, not just a critical hit.\n* * *\n\n**Trigger** A creature within the monster's reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.\n* * *\n\n**Effect** The monster attempts a melee Strike against the triggering creature.
+If the attack is a critical hit and the trigger was a manipulate action, the monster disrupts that action.
+This Strike doesn't count toward the monster's multiple attack penalty, and its multiple attack penalty doesn't apply to this Strike."

   - name: "Rejuvenation"
     desc: " (divine) When a mummy pharaoh is destroyed, necromantic energies rebuild its body in its tomb over 1d10 days.
 If the body is destroyed during that time, the process starts anew.
 A reforming mummy pharaoh is destroyed permanently if their tomb is consecrated."